Breckenridge Summer Solstice Conference has been postponed.

-The days are long and the mountain air is sweet: Come experience a different type of conference in the mountains of Breckenridge, Colo.
-June 17-21, 2020.
-The 2nd annual Breckenridge Summer Solstice Conference brings together broadcast meteorologists from around the country and we’re kicking off this summer—we’d love for you to be part of our cadre.
+The days are long and the mountain air is sweet: Come experience a different type of conference in the mountains of Breckenridge, Colo. historically in June.
+The Breckenridge Summer Solstice Conference brings together broadcast meteorologists from around the country and we’re kicking off this summer—we’d love for you to be part of our cadre.
 Scroll below for the full 411.

 Breckenridge Summer Solstice